BIO00066I Workshop 4

 8.1 Read data and reformat with pivot_longer

 First, we load the data.
 Your data file might have a different name.
-This code will work without adjustment of your file has the same rows and columns as this example file.
+This code will work without adjustment if your file has the same rows and columns as this example file.
 We’ll also rename a column, so it’s more intuitive.

 #rename the 'differentiated' column 'induced', which describes it better